Andrewkoro105/PowerSimulation/README.md

 #### 6. The logical operator `xand`
 > takes energy on the sides and outputs a signal at the front equal to 2 if they are both either greater than 0 or equal to 0
 #### 7. intersection
-> it outputs energy from the bottom and similarly from left to right
+> it outputs energy from the bottom and similarly from Left to Right
 #### 8. lamp
 > lights up if power is applied to it